What is Docker? How Does It Work?

 • Whenever an application needs to go through multiple phases of development and testing (Dev/Test/QA/Prod)

 With this, we can summarize that Docker Container is an alternative to VM because Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications, and incur less operational costs for an application.
-The final outcome after including Docker Container is Packaged Software for Development and Deployment.
+Docker Containers encapsulate applications with their dependencies and configurations, ensuring consistent performance across various environments, from development to production.
+This containerization technology streamlines development and deployment processes, making it easier for developers to share, test, and deploy applications uniformly.
+Embracing Docker Containers leads to more agile and cost-effective application development and deployment, positioning them as a crucial tool in modern software engineering.

 Join the Discussion